shaneavila/8-puzzle/README.md

 # Sliding Puzzle

-Given a square grid where N = (n * n)-1 tiles, order the tiles from 1 to N.
+Given a square grid where N = (n * n)-1 tiles and n = length of square, order the tiles from 1 to N.

-Usage
----

 Overview (Informed Search)
 ---